Maria Schneider (actress): Early years

 As a teenager, Schneider loved films, going to the cinema up to four times a week.
 She left home at age 15 after an argument with her mother and went to Paris, where she made her stage-acting debut that same year.
 She eked out a living as a film extra and a model.
-While working on a film set, she met Brigitte Bardot, who having worked with her father on several productions (a father who refused to help his daughter), was "horrified" that the young actress was homeless and offered her a room in her house.
+While working on a film set, she met Brigitte Bardot, who having worked with her father on several productions, was "horrified" that the young actress was homeless and offered her a room in her house.
 Through Bardot, Schneider met people in the film business, including Warren Beatty, who was greatly impressed by Schneider, and introduced her to the William Morris Agency.
 She was 18 when she had her first break in 1970, appearing in Madly, starring Alain Delon.
 This was followed by relatively substantial roles in films such as Roger Vadim's Hellé (1972); The Old Maid (La Vieille Fille) (1972) with Philippe Noiret; Dear Parents (Cari genitori) (1973) opposite Florinda Bolkan and Catherine Spaak; and Dance of Love (1973), based on a play by Arthur Schnitzler.
 (The latter film is also known as Merry-Go-Round, which is distinct from Schneider's 1981 film of the same name directed by Jacques Rivette.)